GCyang08/Todo-List-with-Redux/README.md

 # Project Name: To-do List

+## What I did -
+React, a JavaScript application, was used to develop this project.
+All about this project was built from the ground up.
+I used CSS and flexbox to build the layout for this project.
+To allow users to interact with the app, I used React Redux to store my state and dispatch some actions.
+React Hooks were also used to execute my program.

 ## Overview: This project is a challenge from Frontend Mentor.
 For this project the users should be able to:
           .
 View the optimal layout for the app depending on their device's screen size .
 See hover states for all interactive elements on the page